Mary Poppins Returns review: A supercali-sequel with carpet bags of charm

 Nominated for 13 Oscars and winner of five, the original Mary Poppins was Walt Disney's crowning achievement.
 Julie Andrews' iconic performance and a standout soundtrack written by the Sherman brothers have delighted many generations of children.
 This sequel has big boots to fill.

-The film, which opens worldwide next week, picks up 20 years after the classic Mary Poppins left off.
+The film, which opened worldwide this week, picks up 20 years after the classic Mary Poppins left off.
 The original film's kids Jane and Michael have grown into Emily Mortimer and Ben Whishaw.
 Previously the scatterbrained son of a serious father, Michael is now the scatterbrained father of two serious children (and a third, less serious child).

 The Banks family home at 17 Cherry Tree Lane is about to repossessed and the recently widowed Michael could really use some help with the childcare (a timeless conundrum) so that he can keep his nemesis, the dreaded bank, from leaving his family destitute.